A Bayesian Model of Dose-Response for Cancer Drug Studies: Benchmarks and performance comparisons

 \subsection{Non-stationary Poisson dynamical systems}

-We benchmark BTF on a synthetic functional Poisson matrix dataset where the observations are Poisson distributed with a latent rate curve for each function.
+We benchmark BTF on a synthetic Poisson tensor dataset where the observations are Poisson distributed with a latent rate curve for each function.
 The rate at every point in the curve is the inner product of two gamma random vectors,

 The resulting true rates form a monotonic curve of constant plateaus with occasional jumps.
 As in the dose-response data, the columns evolve independently of each other, rather than through a common time parameter.
 We set the latent factor dimension to $3$.